 Electricity: 2 bulbs E27, 2 x 60 watt maximum, 110/220 volt.

-Any type of light bulb can be used, but an opaque/frosted light bulb is preferred inside the base.
+Any type of light bulb can be used, but a white or frosted light bulb is preferred inside the base.

 Period: 1960s, 1970s – Mid-Century Modern.